-Parameter Description -user user_name Specify an operating system user whose email address you want to register. -email email_address Specify the email address of the operating system user in the RFC 822 format. -client client_name Optionally, if you run the command on the Fleet Patching and Provisioning Server, then you can specify the name of the client cluster to which the operating system user belongs.
+Parameter Description -client client_name Optionally, if you run the command on the Fleet Patching and Provisioning Server, then you can specify the name of the client cluster to which the operating system user belongs.
 Otherwise, the command applies to a user on the cluster (either the Fleet Patching and Provisioning Server or Client) where the command is run.